 There’s a lot we can say about beaches with beautiful architecture.
 St. Pete Beach is home to some of the nicest around Clearwater & St. Petersburg, including the ornate Don CeSar resort.

-When all you want is a laid-back vibe with a sprinkling of white sand and beach bars, St. Pete Beach is the perfect beach for you.
+When all you want is a laid-back vibe with a sprinkling of white sand and beach bars, St. Pete Beach is the perfect spot.
 You can relax on your own or with your family, letting the calming atmosphere fuel your day.

-When you’re tired of watching dolphins jump out of the emerald-green water (if that’s possible!), explore the neighboring art galleries, restaurants, or a rooftop bar.
-It’s easy to see why St. Pete Beach has been named the best beach in the United States on several occasions.
+When you’re tired of watching dolphins jump out of the emerald-green water (if that’s possible!), explore the coolest places to visit in St. Pete Beach, including neighboring art galleries, restaurants, or a rooftop bar.
+It’s easy to see why this blissful stretch of sand has been named the best beach in the United States on several occasions.

 Looking for a family-friendly beach away from the crowds?
 Upham Beach is one of the quietest parts of St. Pete Beach.
 It’s a brilliant option for families with young children and teenagers.